JoleneMel/burning.aftermath.final/README.md

 Note try to make this working again (probably by adding a new api link) or seeing if I can do it myself

+Planning on remaking app with new react.js(like the new router)

+Planning to make an angular version as well.